Full-stack web app developer.

 25 </section>

-My frontends are responsive by default, meaning they adapt smoothly to any screen size - mobile, tablet, or desktop.
+My frontends are responsive by default, meaning they adapt smoothly to any screen size - mobile, tablet, desktop, or a smart fridge.
+Just try it out with this website - open it on your PC and phone, see the difference.

 Forgot your password?